tbatzel/cooking-recipes/Beef-Goulash.md

 - Add to crock pot or move to fridge

 #### Cooking
-- Add tomato paste and spices to pot
+- Add tomato and spices to pot
 - Add wine to pot
 - Add beef stock to cover
 - Cook on low for 4-7 hours